I tried building an LLM usage-based switching environment with NVIDIA LLM Router (Basics Edition)

 9 Claude Opus 4.6 High anthropic/claude-opus-4-6 25.78

-A 9-tier configuration spanning from the cheapest Nemotron 3 Super (free tier) to the highest-priced Opus 4.6 at output prices — a range of about one order of magnitude.
-One thing to keep in mind: reasoning-type models (those with reasoning_effort: high or enable_thinking: true in their configs) are mixed in, so thinking tokens will add a bit to the actual cost even for simple queries.
+A 9-tier setup spanning roughly an order of magnitude in output unit price, from Nemotron 3 Super (free tier) to Opus 4.6 at the top.
+A few reasoning models in the mix have reasoning_effort: high or enable_thinking: true in their config, so thinking tokens will add a bit to the actual cost—worth keeping in mind.

-To view the playground UI, start the Standalone Server:
+To see the playground UI, spin up the Standalone Server:

 model-router serve --config configs/v1-9models-qwen08b.yaml --port 8100

-Opening http://localhost:8100 brings up the UI where you can submit a question and see the routing decision, each model's confidence, and cost estimates all at once.
-The fastest way to check the default pool contents is to hit /api/models.
+Opening http://localhost:8100 shows a UI where you can submit questions and see the routing decision, each model's confidence, and cost estimates all at once.
+If you just want to check the default pool contents, hitting /api/models is the fastest route.

 Model Router Toolkit Playground home screen.
-Query input field and sample question buttons on the left, right sidebar shows tolerance slider, 9-model pool, Auto Review toggle, and Session Stats
+Question input field and sample question buttons on the left; right sidebar has a tolerance slider, 9-model pool, Auto Review toggle, and Session Stats

 Mixing Claude and GPT into the Pool via OpenRouter

-To connect through to actual calls, you'll need one OpenRouter API key.
-Since the default pool is built assuming OpenRouter's prefix, just exporting the key gets Claude / GPT / Gemini / DeepSeek and others lined up in the pool.
+To connect all the way through to actual calls, you need one OpenRouter API key.
+The default pool is set up assuming OpenRouter prefixes, so just exporting the key gets you Claude / GPT / Gemini / DeepSeek and more lined up in the pool.

 export OPENROUTER_API_KEY=your-key